Supriyoiiest/AARUS/README.md

 txt format where it converts it finally to list.
 It goes through all the name in the list with the provided class list and at last gives the names that do not match i.e.
-The absentees and then it uses sql to append the attendance in csv as +1 for present and +0 for absent.
+The absentees and then it uses csv to append the attendance in csv as +1 for present and +0 for absent.

 #Hardware Requirements